-The Commission has completed the existing regulations, which form the basis for the new regulatory regime, by comprehensively reviewing the existing regulatory framework, addressing emerging gambling industry challenges, and soliciting stakeholder feedback through public consultations.
-The following regulations have been completed:
+The Commission has completed the existing regulations, which form the basis for the new regulatory regime, by comprehensively reviewing the existing regulatory framework, addressing emerging gambling industry properties have been valued and have been included in the first Valuation Roll, which has been sent to the Minister of Finance in accordance to the law.
+This is more than 50.0 percent of residential properties in Trinidad and Tobago.